boilerroomtv/coding-challenge/README.md

 - make it look presentable, use [boilerroom.tv](https://boilerroom.tv/) as a reference

 ## Delivery
-- this folder is a git repo, commit your changes to it locally before zipping it up and sending to us (we want to see your working)
+- this folder is a git repo, commit your changes to it locally before zipping it up and sending to us (we would like to see your working)
 - make a note of any assumptions you've made during the build